rocco/rocco.github.io/README.md

 I use [Google webfonts](https://www.google.com/fonts/) and the [Raleway font](https://www.google.com/fonts/specimen/Raleway) in three weights: 100, 200 400

+There is a shell script that generates base64 encoded data URIs of my all my banner images in `_source/_banners/_banner.sh` and writes them to a text file in `_source/_banners/_banner.txt`.
+This way I can easily include them into my .md files.
+I like to inline them so there's one request less and no waiting times w/o image.

 ## Jekyll setup

 I have no blog in the conventional sense, but a project and event section, both containing posts within their subfolders.